hugofloresgarcia/vampnet/README.md

 python scripts/exp/train.py --args.load conf/vampnet.yml --save_path /path/to/checkpoints
 ```

+See `python scripts/exp/train.py -h` for a list of options.

 ## Fine-tuning
 To fine-tune a model, use the script in `scripts/exp/fine_tune.py` to generate 3 configuration files: `c2f.yml`, `coarse.yml`, and `interface.yml`.
 The first two are used to fine-tune the coarse and fine models, respectively.
-The last one is used to fine-tune the interface.
+The last one is used to launch the gradio interface.

 ```bash
 python scripts/exp/fine_tune.py "/path/to/audio1.mp3 /path/to/audio2/ /path/to/audio3.wav" <fine_tune_name>